-The citizens of Dublin have a very low rate of college education: just 8.01% of people over 25 have a bachelor's degree or advanced degree, compared to a national average of 21.84% for all cities.
+The population of Dublin has a very low overall level of education: only 8.01% of people over 25 hold a 4-year college degree or higher.

 The per capita income in Dublin in 2022 was $24,800, which is low income relative to Virginia and the nation.
 This equates to an annual income of $99,200 for a family of four.
 However, Dublin contains both very wealthy and poor people as well.